K. P. S. Menon: Public service career

 In 1922, Menon secured the first rank in the combined Civil Services Examination and joined the ICS.
 He served as Sub-Collector of Tirupattur, Vellore District, then as District Magistrate in Trichy, Agent of the Government of India at Fort Sandeman, now Zhob, in Baluchistan, in the North West Frontier Province and Ceylon, then as Resident of India in Hyderabad State.
 In 1934, he was sent as Crown Representative to investigate the state of Indians in Zanzibar, Kenya and Uganda.
 As Dewan of Bharatpur State, he was appointed a Companion of the Order of the Indian Empire in the New Year Honours of 1943.
-After independence, he was India's first Foreign Secretary from 1948 to 1952, then Ambassador of India to the Soviet Union, Hungary and Poland from 1952 to 1961, being the last foreigner to see the alive Stalin in person (on 13 February 1953).
+After independence, he was India's first Foreign Secretary from 1948 to 1952, then Ambassador of India to the Soviet Union, Hungary and Poland from 1952 to 1961, being the last foreigner to see the alive Stalin in person (on 17 February 1953).
 On retirement, he was a member and later Chairperson of the Union Public Service Commission.

 Menon married Saraswathi, the daughter of C. Sankaran Nair.
-His son, who bore the same name as him, served as envoy to China and his grandson Shivshankar Menon was Ambassador to China, Foreign Secretary and later the National Security Advisor.
+His son, K. P. S. Menon Jr., served as envoy to China and his grandson Shivshankar Menon was Ambassador to China, Foreign Secretary and later the National Security Advisor.

 Menon was awarded the Padma Bhushan in 1958 and the Lenin Peace Prize.